 Rather than saying, “Don’t jump on the couch,” try saying, “You can jump on the floor.”

 Instead of saying, “Stop playing with your food!” you can say, “I’m worried you’re going to be hungry if you don’t eat your food.”

 Narrate what you see and explain natural consequences of actions.

-Instead of saying, “Stop taking off your boots!” you could try, “I see you took your boots off again.
+Rather than saying, “Stop taking off your boots!” you could try, “I see you took your boots off again.
 It looks like you don’t want to go outside to play.”

-This month’s challenge:
+This month’s positive parenting challenge:

 This month, I would like to challenge you to say yes more often.
 It might help to start this challenge by documenting how many times you say no in the day.